SimaticResearchActivity/FBAEM/README.md

   -v|--verbose                               [optional] Verbose display required
 ```

-For instance, you can open 3 terminals anr run:
+For instance, you can open 3 terminals and run:

-- `./fbae -a 0 -c e -n 20 -r 2 -s 32 -S ../../Resources/sites_3_local.json` on terminal 2 (In this example, we first launch `fbae` executable with rank 2, because we want to invoke Sequencer total-order broadcast algorithm.
+- `./fbae -a S -c e -n 20 -r 2 -s 32 -S ../../Resources/sites_3_local.json` on terminal 2 (In this example, we first launch `fbae` executable with rank 2, because we want to invoke Sequencer total-order broadcast algorithm.
 And the role of the sequencer process is given to the last site specified in json file).
-- `./fbae -a 0 -c e -n 20 -r 1 -s 32 -S ../../Resources/sites_3_local.json` on terminal 1
+- `./fbae -a S -c e -n 20 -r 1 -s 32 -S ../../Resources/sites_3_local.json` on terminal 1
-- `./fbae -a 0 -c e -n 20 -r 0 -s 32 -S ../../Resources/sites_3_local.json` on terminal 0
+- `./fbae -a S -c e -n 20 -r 0 -s 32 -S ../../Resources/sites_3_local.json` on terminal 0

-After a while (depending on the number of messages to be sent you specified), `fbae` displays the statistics observed for this process, e.g.:
+After a while (depending on the number of messages to be sent you specified), `fbae` displays the statistics (structured in CSV format) observed for this process, e.g.:

 ```txt
 algo,commLayer,nbMsg,rank,sizeMsg,siteFile,nbReceivedMsg,nbSentMsg,ratio nbRcv/nbSent,Average (in ms),Min,Q(0,25),Q(0,5),Q(0,75),Q(0,99),Q(0,999),Q(0,9999),Max
 SequencerENet,100,99,32,../../Resources/sites_3_local.json,100,200,0.500000,0.241571,0.130782,0.239602,0.244068,0.248755,0.417237,0.417237,0.417237,0.417237
 ```

 Note that, for testing purpose, it is possible to launch a single instance of `fbae` which will execute all activities in different threads.
-To do so, give value `99` to the rank, e.g. `./fbae -a 0 -c e -n 20 -r 99 -s 32 -S ../../Resources/sites_3_local.json`
+To do so, give value `99` to the rank, e.g. `./fbae -a S -c e -n 20 -r 99 -s 32 -S ../../Resources/sites_3_local.json`

 ## Current status of *FBAE*